wnameless/chatkeep-app/API_ENDPOINTS.md

 To optimize bandwidth and performance, the API implements a **lazy loading pattern** for artifacts and attachments:

 ### 1. Initial Browse (Lightweight)
-When viewing an archive, call `GET /api/v1/archives/{id}` to receive:
+When viewing a chat note, call `GET /api/v1/chat-notes/{id}` to receive:
 - ✅ All metadata
 - ✅ Conversation summary
 - ✅ Artifact/attachment metadata (titles, filenames, types)